Mytrin/DialogEditor/README.md

 ## DialogEditor

-+Simple and rich JavaFX XML editor for creation of RPG and adventure dialogs
+Simple and rich JavaFX XML editor for creation of RPG and adventure dialogs